-When we look up into the night sky with our naked eyes, we can see faint light sources with the occasional moon or perhaps a sighting of a nearby planet if we’re lucky.
-While with the help of the best cameras for astrophotography, we can see the much fainter glows of nebulae and galaxies, even the best telescopes and best binoculars can't reveal all the subtle colors and patterns that enhancement in photo editing apps can.
+When we look up into the night sky with our naked eyes, we can make out faint sources of light, the bright light from the moon, and perhaps a sighting of a nearby planet on a clear night if we're lucky.
+While with the help of the best cameras for astrophotography, we can see the much fainter glows of nebulae and galaxies.
+Even the best telescopes and best binoculars can't reveal all the subtle colors and patterns that post-shoot editing using photo editing apps can.

-Using photo editing apps can transform your astro images into masterpieces by bringing out hidden elements in them.
-Whilst some might consider using the best photo apps to edit images to be cheating, it isn't. it’s just an extra means of polishing the finished product beyond what can be achieved in-camera.
+Photo editing apps can transform your average-looking astro images into spectacular masterpieces by bringing out hidden elements.
+While some consider using the best photo apps to edit images to be cheating, it isn't.
+It's just an extra means of polishing the finished product beyond the in-camera shot.

 Even if the photographer weren't to use any apps but used in-camera filters, cropping or stacking, that is still a form of editing.
-Photo editing apps really can be an astrophotographer's best friend and such software has shot up in popularity in the digital photography community.
+Photo editing apps can be an astrophotographer's best friend, and such software has shot up in popularity in the digital photography community.

-There are a host of different photo editing apps on the market, of varying abilities and tools, especially when it comes to the specific requirements of astrophotography.
-We've included off-the-shelf software that can be modified to meet the needs of astrophotographers, some do this better than others.
-Here are the best photo editing apps for astrophotography that we'd recommend you try.
+Many different photo editing apps are available, with varying abilities and tools which need consideration, especially regarding astrophotography's specific requirements.
+We've included off-the-shelf software that can be modified to meet the needs of astrophotographers.
+Some do this better than others, here are the best photo editing apps for astrophotography that we'd recommend you try.

 Adobe Lightroom: Best photo editing app overall

-Lightroom is essentially a raw image organizing, cataloging, and developing app aimed at professionals who can dump their memory cards into it at the end of the day, and quickly get a catalog of the day’s shooting with geotags and facial recognition.
-They can search and rate files to select the best ones. and come back to them later.
+Lightroom is essentially a raw image organizing, cataloging, and developing app aimed at professionals who can dump their memory cards into it at the end of the day, and quickly get a catalog of the day's shooting with geotags and facial recognition.
+They can search and rate files to select the best ones and return to them later.
 This is what makes Lightroom different from many other editing apps.

-The raw files can then be enhanced in the Develop Module.
-The user has creative control over contrast, brightness and color saturation to name a few.
-There’s also the option to smooth out lens idiosyncrasies such as vignetting and distortions.
-From here, a high-quality JPEG image can be exported and shared.
+You can enhance the raw files in the Develop Module.
+The user has creative control over contrast, brightness, color saturation, and the option to smooth out lens idiosyncrasies.
+A high-quality JPEG image can be watermarked, exported and shared.

-However, it’s perfectly possible to use Lightroom differently.
-Its workflow is completely non-destructive, so you’re always left with your original file as a kind of digital negative rather than overwriting the original.
-Your changes are only made permanent when you export a new image, and even then your original image is safe.
+However, it's perfectly possible to use Lightroom differently.
+Its workflow is entirely non-destructive, so you're always left with your original file as a kind of digital negative rather than overwriting the original.
+Your changes only become permanent when you export an edited image; even then, your original image is safe.

-You don’t have to work with raw files either, though astrophotographers may like to because of the increased color depth that’s captured.
-Lightroom also excels at batch processing images, so all 300 of your star trail images can be loaded in, automatically edited (kind of like copy and pasting the same settings onto each image), then exported to another app for stacking.
+You don't have to work with raw files, although astrophotographers should because of the increased color depth that's captured.
+Lightroom also excels at batch processing images, you can load in all 300 of your star trail images at once, batch edit (kind of like copying and pasting the same settings onto each image), then export them to another app for stacking.

 Adobe Photoshop CC: Best for large projects

-Like Lightroom, Photoshop CC is the app most copied by other image-editing software.
-It is the industry-standard photo editing app, used extensively around the world, and as such, a great tool for the astrophotographer.
+Much like Lightroom, Photoshop CC is the app that other image-editing software makers use to model their interface on.
+It is the industry-standard photo editing app, used extensively worldwide, and a great tool for astrophotographers.

-Photoshop’s method of editing is based on selections and layers, meaning you can, for example, select only the sky in an image and edit this separately from the land.
-Selections can be automatically identified as they can be identified using Adobe Sensei, cloud AI tech that allows the subject of a photo to be accurately selected just by choosing a menu option phenomenal.
-Of course, it can also be painstakingly manually created like in the good old days.
+Photoshop's editing method utilizes selections and layers, meaning you can, for example, select only the sky in an image and edit this separately from the land.
+Selections can be automatically identified using Adobe Sensei, a cloud AI tech that allows the subject of a photo to be accurately selected just by choosing a menu option, phenomenal.
+Of course, it can also be painstakingly manually created like in the good old days if you'd rather!

-Layers allow you to build up complex effects.
-Think of them as a vertical stack of acetate sheets ready to go on an overhead projector and you won’t go far wrong.
-Layers can be moved around, blended, painted on, completely hidden, or have holes cut in them, and for something like a star trail image that merges hundreds of slightly different photos, or reveals the soft light of a nebula from many stacked frames of the same thing, they are essential.
+Layers give you the option to build complex effects.
+They can be moved around, merged, painted, hidden, or have holes cut in them.
+They are essential for creating a star trail image where hundreds of photos are combined or revealing the soft light of a nebula from many stacked frames.

 Affinity Photo: Budget option for astro enthusiasts

-Serif Software’s rival to Photoshop takes Adobe’s selection and layer method of photo editing and applies it directly to night-sky images through its Astrophotography Stack persona (the personas are Photo’s way of reconfiguring its user interface for specific tasks, it has one for exporting images, another for decoding raw files, and so on).
+Serif Software's rival to Photoshop takes Adobe's selection and layer method of photo editing and applies it directly to night-sky images through its Astrophotography Stack persona.
+The personas are Affinity Photo's way of reconfiguring its user interface for specific tasks, it has one for exporting images, another for decoding raw files, and so on.

-At its simplest, this means you can import light and calibration frames into Affinity Photo, then click a button and have them automatically stacked, ready to be moved to the app’s main Photo persona for color editing and image sharpening.
-Advanced users can delve much deeper into the options, to the extent of manually choosing the Bayer pattern used during raw decode, or using frame analysis to reject those with star trailing or other flaws.
+At its simplest, this means you can import light and calibration frames into Affinity Photo, then automatically stack them at the click of a button, ready to be moved to the app's main Photo persona for color editing and image sharpening.
+Advanced users can delve much deeper into the settings, to the extent of manually choosing the Bayer pattern used during raw decode or using frame analysis to reject those with star trails or other unwanted flaws.

-There's a dedicated 'Remove Background' filter which is a nice astro-specific feature.
-If a background color cast has crept into your images, this feature will help the sky between the stars return to black.
+A dedicated 'Remove Background' filter is a nice astro-specific feature.
+If a background color cast has found its way into your images, this feature will help the sky between the stars return to black

 Luminar AI: Best for speedy editing

-Skylum, the developer of Luminar, has taken a slightly different line on image-editing than Adobe and many of the other software houses in the sector.
-It prefers to provide a series of pre-set ‘looks’ (much like Instagram filters) that you can apply to your image, scale them to achieve the look you want, and even apply these looks selectively.
-This makes it easy to apply changes to the entire image, or just the sky, and there are AI tools that can creatively alter your pictures in ways you may not have considered.
+Skylum, the developer of Luminar, has taken a slightly different line to image-editing than Adobe and many other software houses in the sector.
+It prefers to provide a series of pre-set 'looks' (much like Instagram filters) and background images that you can apply to your image, scale to achieve the level of intensity you want, and even selectively apply these looks.
+It's effortless to add the 'looks' to the entire image or a specific selection like just the sky.
+AI tools can creatively alter your pictures in ways you may not have considered.

-So which version you get depends on what you want.
-Luminar AI is a user-friendly, faster app built around the company’s AI tools, while Neo will take center stage as the company’s flagship product, bringing a new editing engine and the ability to create more refined images.
-It’s a complicated situation entirely of Skylum’s making, so be sure to read up on exactly what you’re buying before you make any downloads.
+Luminar AI is a user-friendly, fast app built around the company's AI tools but Neo now takes center stage as the company's flagship product, bringing a new editing engine and the ability to create more refined images.

 PhotoDirector 13: Best for beginners

-To call PhotoDirector 13 feature-packed would be an understatement, and we must surely be approaching the limit in the number of ways an image file can be poked, prodded, shrunk, stretched, and generally messed with.
-We’re not there yet though, as we’re sure the next version will have even more tools and functions, but it makes you wonder how many more features can be squeezed into one app and how many of them are effectively utilized.
+Calling PhotoDirector 13 feature-packed would be a massive understatement, and we must be approaching the limit in the number of ways an image file can be poked, prodded, shrunk, stretched, and generally manipulated.
+Despite this, we're sure the next version will have even more tools and functions, but it makes you wonder how many more features can be squeezed into one app and how many of them are utilized.

-For an astrophotographer, this isn’t necessarily a good thing.
-PhotoDirector 13 is a beginner-friendly application that can turn its hand to editing just about any image, astro included, but its attempts to appeal to as many people as possible make it tricky to whittle down to the tools you need for editing your night-sky shots.
+For an astrophotographer, this isn't necessarily a good thing.
+PhotoDirector 13 is a beginner-friendly application that can turn its hand to editing almost any image, astro included.
+Still, its attempts to appeal to as many people as possible make it tricky to whittle down to the useful tools you want for editing your night-sky shots.

-For this, it's a one-off fee much like its rivals but you can also purchase a subscription version (PhotoDirector 365) which is more expensive but it does give you 50GB of cloud storage for the duration of your subscription.
+For this, it's a one-off fee, much like its rivals, but you can also purchase a subscription version (PhotoDirector 365) which is more expensive at $15/month.
+You get a generous 50GB of cloud storage for the duration of your subscription.

 Adobe Photoshop Elements: Best for amateurs

-Elements is the scaled-back, beginner-friendly, version of Photoshop aimed at beginners and enthusiastic amateurs rather than professionals.
+Photoshop Elements is the scaled-back, beginner-friendly version of Photoshop aimed at beginners and enthusiastic amateurs rather than professionals.
 The differences are stark, especially in the way you pay for it.
-Adobe’s Creative Cloud apps - that’s Photoshop and Lightroom on this list - are subscription software.
+Adobe's Creative Cloud apps — Photoshop and Lightroom on this list — are subscription software.
 That means you pay a set amount each month (which is pretty reasonable for what you get), and if you stop paying the software stops working.
-The payback for this is that you always have the very latest version of the application, with bug fixes and features being continuously updated.
+The payback is that you always have the latest version of the application, with bug fixes and features receiving continuous updates.

-With Elements, which also has a video-editing brother called Premiere Elements, you pay a one-off fee.
-For that, you might get a couple of big fixing updates, but next year there will be a new version of the app available that you’ll need to buy again if you want to make use of any new features.
-Lightroom and Photoshop are available in the good-value Photographer’s Bundle, so to buy Elements instead you’d need a good reason.
-That may be the app’s ability to teach you image editing through its Guided mode, or maybe you strongly believe in being able to keep your software without having to pay a subscription.
+You pay a one-off fee with Elements, which also has a video-editing brother called Premiere Elements.
+For that, you might get a couple of big fixing updates, but next year there will be a new version of the app available that you'll need to buy again if you want to make use of any new features.
+Lightroom and Photoshop are available in the good-value Photographer's Bundle, so you'd need a good reason to purchase Elements instead.
+That may be the app's ability to teach you image editing through its Guided mode, or maybe you strongly believe in being able to keep your software without having to pay a subscription.

-Even though Photoshop’s layer and selection approach is replicated almost perfectly here, along with some neat new Sensei AI features, there's not much on offer to specifically attract astrophotographers.
+Even though Photoshop's layer and selection approach is replicated almost perfectly here, along with some neat new Sensei AI features, there's not much on offer to attract astrophotographers specifically.